Trevor Harris

-Trevor Harris (born May 31, 1986) is an American professional Canadian football quarterback for the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He was signed by the Jacksonville Jaguars as an undrafted free agent in 2010.
-Harris has also played in the Arena Football League and United Football League.
+Trevor Harris (born May 31, 1986) is an American professional football quarterback for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played college football at Edinboro University.
 As Edinboro's starting quarterback, he broke "every career passing record in the Pennsylvania State Athletic Conference" and was a two-time finalist for the Harlon Hill Trophy, awarded each year to the individual selected as the most valuable player in NCAA Division II.

+Harris was signed by the Jacksonville Jaguars of the National Football League (NFL) as an undrafted free agent in 2010, and also played in the Arena Football League (AFL).
+Harris joined the CFL in 2012.
+He is a two-time CFL divisional all-star, two-time CFL passing touchdowns leader, and has won three Grey Cups (one as a starter, two as a backup).
+He has also set several single-game CFL playoff records.
+Harris led the Roughriders to victory in the 112th Grey Cup and was named the Grey Cup Most Valuable Player.

-Early years
+Early life

 Harris was an Ohio all-state selection in both football and basketball at Marion Pleasant High School.
-He was a three-year starter in football, throwing for 1,523 yards and 23 TD s as a senior, completing 90 of 149 passes with just 7 INTs.
+He was a three-year starter in football, throwing for 1,523 yards and 23 touchdowns as a senior, completing 90 of 149 passes with just 7 interceptions.
 He was named the Offensive Back of the Year by the North Central Ohio Football Coaches Association, and was also a first team all-NCOFCA choice.
 He was also a first team All-Mid Ohio Athletic Conference choice and was named the District 11 Player of the Year.
 He was an All-Ohio selection as a junior, while also being named first team all-MOAC and All-NCOFCA.
 He completed his career throwing for 4,439 yards with 59 TDs and 19 INTs, adding 6 TDs rushing.

 College career

 Harris played collegiate football at Edinboro University of Pennsylvania, a member of NCAA Division II's Pennsylvania State Athletic Conference.
 Early in his sophomore year, he broke the school's single-game passing record, leading the Pittsburgh Post-Gazette to predict, accurately it turned out, that Harris would "rewrite the school's passing records."

 In 2008, he became the third Edinboro player to be a finalist for the Harlon Hill Trophy, and was a finalist again in 2009.
 Harris was named to the 2009 Consensus Draft Services Preseason All-American Team.
-He was the first player to repeat as PSAC West Offensive Player of the Year since Randy McKavish of Slippery Rock won the honor in 1997 and again in 1998.
+He repeated as PSAC West Offensive Player of the Year.
 He was a three-time All-PSAC West selection and was the PSAC West Rookie of the Year as a freshman.

 In his final game at Edinboro, an NCAA playoff game against West Liberty University, Harris set a Division II record with 630 passing yards in a playoff game.
 West Liberty won the game 84–63, as the two teams combined for 1,394 yards.

 Harris finished his career with 11,899 yards passing, completing 66% of his passes and throwing for 100 touchdowns.